uttori/uttori-wiki/README.md

 UttoriWiki is the wiki module for the [Uttori](https://github.com/uttori) set of components allowing single chunks of functionality be changed or update to fit specific needs.
 Don't want to write in Markdown?
 You don't need to!
 Don't want to store files on disk?
 Choose a database storage module!
 Already running a bunch of external dependencies and want to plug into those?
 You can most likely do it!

-UttoriWiki was originally a fork of [Hazel](https://github.com/wkallhof/hazel) but has since become a set of projects with every aspect of the original codebase having been fully refactored into several smaller projects each with a brand new set of unit tests.
-The goal has shifted away from just being a wiki to becoming a modular set of components to quickly spin up not only a wiki, but many other types of sites all powered by the same underlying components.
+UttoriWiki was originally a fork of [Hazel](https://github.com/wkallhof/hazel) but has since become a set of projects with every aspect of the original codebase having been fully rewritten, test, and refactored into several smaller projects each with a brand new set of unit tests.
+The goal has shifted away from just being a wiki to becoming a modular set of components to quickly spin up not only a wiki, but many other types of content flows all powered by the same underlying components.

 ## Site Configuration